 6 of the Most Affordable Ferrari Models

-Prices for new Ferraris and many older models can run into the millions of dollars.
+Prices for new Ferraris and many older models can run into the millions of dollars, we are going to take a closer look at the 6 most affordable Ferrari models you can buy.
 Take for instance a recent private deal made by Ferrari collector David MacNeil, who bought a 250 GTO that won the 1964 Tour de France car race for $70.2 million.
 New Ferraris, in comparison, are less expensive—a 2019 488GTB starts at $256,550 and a 2019 Ferrari Portofino at $214,533.
 But don’t lose heart.
 There are a number of ways that you can buy a Ferrari for about what you would pay for a new SUV or a luxury sedan.
 The following are some examples of affordable Ferrari models:

 Affordable Supercar #1: Ferrari Mondial

 This is likely the cheapest used Ferrari that you can buy—a private seller in eastern New York listed this model on Autotrader in 2017 for $33,995.
 The car had rather high mileage (the ad listed it at 66,000 miles), Rosso Corso exterior paint, and a tan interior.
 Ferrari introduced the Mondial in 1980 as a Grand Turismo sports car with room for four and more space than its predecessor, the two-seater Ferrari 308 GT4.